 These unaudited condensed consolidated interim financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") applicable to a going concern, which assumes the Company will continue to meet its obligations and discharge its liabilities in the normal course of business for the foreseeable future.
 Different bases of measurement may be appropriate when a company is not expected to continue operations for the foreseeable future.
 The Company is in the exploration and development stage and raises funds in the equity markets to conduct its business activities.
-The Company has incurred losses in the current and prior periods, with a net loss of \$2,208,757 for the six months ended February 28, 2019 (the "Period") and an accumulated deficit of \$80,239,386 as at February 28, 2019.
-The Company's cash and cash equivalents balance at February 28, 2019 was \$407,942, the working capital deficit was \$655,311.
-Excluding the deferred flow-through share premium of \$125,264, the Company's adjusted working capital deficit as at February 28, 2019 was \$530,047 (calculated by adding back the deferred flow-through share premium of \$125,264 to the working capital deficit of \$655,311).
+The Company has incurred losses in the current and prior periods, with a net loss of \$3,336,076 for the nine months ended May 31, 2019 (the "Period") and an accumulated deficit of \$81,366,705 as at May 31, 2019.
+The Company's cash and cash equivalents balance at May 31, 2019 was \$221,476, the working capital deficit was \$1,353,000.
+Excluding the deferred flow-through share premium of \$74,577, the Company's adjusted working capital deficit as at May 31, 2019 was \$1,278,423 (calculated by adding back the deferred flow-through share premium of \$74,577 to the working capital deficit of \$1,353,000).

 Given the continuation of weak investor sentiment and capital market conditions in the junior resource sector, there exists an uncertainty as to the Company's ability to raise additional funds on favorable terms.
 This condition indicates the existence of a material uncertainty that raises substantial doubt about the Company's ability to continue as a going concern.
-As at February 28, 2019, the Company is required to incur additional Canadian exploration expenses ("CEE") of \$584,564 by December 31, 2019.
-This amount represents the remaining balance of the required expenditures resulting from the private placements completed in December 2018.
+As at May 31, 2019, the Company is required to incur additional Canadian exploration expenses ("CEE") of \$348,024 by December 31, 2019.
 The Company's expenditures on other discretionary exploration and development activities have some scope for flexibility in terms of amount and timing, which can be adjusted accordingly.
-Management intends to finance these expenditures over the next twelve months with funds currently on hand and through planned equity financings.
+Management intends to finance these expenditures over the next twelve months with funds currently on hand, proceeds from sale of certain assets and through planned equity financings.
+Subsequent to the quarter ended May 31, 2019 (the "Quarter"), the Company entered into a definitive agreement (the "Agreement") with Cheetah Resources Pty Ltd. ("Cheetah") under which Cheetah will acquire ownership of the near surface resources in the T-Zone and Tardiff Zones of the Nechalacho REE Project for a total cash consideration of \$5 million as described in note 6(a).
+The first \$200,000 was provided as a deposit following the signing of the terms sheet in January 2019 and an additional \$1.5 million has been received after entering into the Agreement.
+The remaining balance of \$3.3 million will be received incrementally over a four-month period from June 23, 2019.